Jamie Fox (Canadian politician)

 Jamie D. Fox (born June 11, 1964) is a Canadian politician, who served as interim leader of the Progressive Conservative Party of Prince Edward Island and Opposition leader in the Legislative Assembly from October 15, 2015 to October 20, 2017.
 Fox was elected to the Legislative Assembly of Prince Edward Island in the 2015 provincial election.
 He represents the electoral district of Borden-Kinkora.
 In October 2017, James Alyward was elected as the Leader of the Progressive Conservative Party of PEI after Fox serving for just over two years as the Interim Leader.

 Fox was the Opposition Critic for the Departments of Transportation, Infrastructure & Energy and Justice & Public Safety from 2015 to 2019.

 He has also served on the Infrastructure & Energy Standing Committee, the Agricultural & Fisheries Standing Committee, Public Account's Committee's and currently sits on the Policy &Priorities Committee of Executive Council as the chairman.

 He was previously the party's candidate in the same district for the 2011 provincial election, and was an unsuccessful candidate in the party's 2010 leadership election.

 Fox has been successful in having three Private Members Bills passed in the Legislature, 2016 Highway Traffic Act Bill improving officer safety, 2017 Workers Compensation Act recognizing PTSD coverage for all workers and 2018 Mandatory Sexual Assault Law Training Act requiring Judges to have sexual assault law education.

 In April 2019, Fox was re-elected in the Provincial General election and was appointed the Minister of Fisheries & Communities (2019-2023) for the Province of Prince Edward Island.

 Fox chaired the Atlantic Fisheries Ministers which included the Provinces of Newfoundland & Labrador, Nova Scotia, New Brunswick and Quebec from 2019 to 2023.

 Prior to his election to the legislature, Fox was a Chief of Police and a businessman in Prince Edward Island and New Brunswick.

 On behalf of the Government of Prince Edward Island, Fox has held trade talks with Ambassadors from the United States of America, United Kingdom, Israel, France, Taiwan, Turkey, Viet Nam.
 Japan, Iceland, Norway and Turks Caicos Islands.

 Fox also became involved with Imperial Oil and designed, constructed and operated Esso retail and commercial sites in Prince Edward Island and New Brunswick from 1998 to 2012 and provided consulting in fuel pricing and regulatory management.

 He was re-elected in the 2023 general election.

 On November 10, 2023, Fox announced his resignation (effective November 11, 2023) as an MLA and that he would be running as the Conservative Party of Canada candidate in the Malpeque riding, for the 2025 federal election.
 The provincial by-election to replace him was held on February 7, 2024.
 It was won by Green candidate Matt MacFarlane.

 Fox lost against Liberal incumbent Heath MacDonald in the 2025 federal election.

 This was seen as a disappointment to his supporters, and the party, who had hope Fox was going to flip the riding.

+At the time of the 2025 Canadian federal election, he lived in Albany, Prince Edward Island.